benwill777/project-1/README.md

 # project-1
 Jeopardy Game
--jeopardy is a trivia game. user gains or loses points based on whether or not the user answers the questions correctly.
+-jeopardy is a trivia game.
+Points are assigned to players based on whether they answer a question correctly or not.

 link to my wireframe: https://imgur.com/a/6LLDY